Katy Branch Library

 Finally A Branch

 In 1940, the Katy Branch Library opened with Eva Ruth Peck as branch librarian.
 The 16'x24' one-room building was constructed on the southeast corner of the city square at Avenue B and Second Street.
 Katy citizens volunteered to help with the construction.
-The new building had a small porch with an interior finish of knotty pine paneling and hardwood floors.
+The new building had a small porch with knotty pine paneling and hardwood floors.

-Eva Ruth Peck remained the librarian until 1943, when her sister, Edith Oliphant, took over as librarian for the next seven years.
+Eva Ruth Peck remained the librarian until 1943, when her sister, Edith Oliphant, took over for the next seven years.

 The interior of the Katy Library is pictured here.

-In 1949, a library board was organized, and talk began about turning Katy into a bookmobile stop.
+In 1949, a library board was formed, and talk began of making Katy a bookmobile stop.
 This, thankfully, never came to pass.

 In 1950, Eva Ruth Peck returned as librarian of the Katy branch, a position she held until her retirement in 1963.